isomerpages/mti-osir/_designation/Designated Entities.md

 38 SIRA be transferred to the Minister for Defence.
 You may refer to (link to Government Gazette) for more information.</p>
 <p>For more details on the transfer of powers, refer to (FAQ link).</p>
+<p>The Office of Significant Investments Review will remain as a dedicated
+one-stop touchpoint for stakeholders.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>